andrei-trofin/Improbabilii-Facebook-Stats/README.md

-All this search ended up finding that a GaussianProcessRegressor on the data set containing just the 4 main features presented at the [feature engineering step](5-feature-engineering).
-I shall use this model to make our predictions.
+All this search ended up finding that a GaussianProcessRegressor on the data set containing just the 4 main features presented at the [feature engineering step](#5-feature-engineering).
+I used this model to make the predictions.

 </details>